ethersphere/bee-docs/docs/installation/docker.md

 BEE_PASSWORD=my-password
 ```

-To enable Clef support, we must also change the following params:
+To enable Clef support on mainnet, we must also change the following params:

 ```
-CLEF_CHAINID=5
+BEE_CLEF_CHAIN_ID=100
 ```

+For testnet, use chain id `5`.

 ```
 BEE_CLEF_SIGNER_ENABLE=true